jbuckow/flaschenpost/orienteering/Readme.md

 Please note that violated subtour elimination constraints are inserted step by step using lazy cuts (isolated components are identified).

 ### Branching strategy
-Assign higher priorities to the the $y$-variables related to the inclusion or exclusion of locations.
+Assign higher branching priorities to the the $y$-variables related to the inclusion or exclusion of locations.